-It’s always worth going the extra mile to make sure your chosen images look their best.
+It’s always worth going the extra mile to ensure your chosen images look their best.
 One example would be adjusting an image from landscape to portrait to match the text of your blog.

-You can also adjust the brightness and crop the photo where needed using extremely simple (and free) editing software.
+You can also adjust the brightness and crop the photo where needed using straightforward (and free) editing software.
 The placement of your images is also a relevant factor in reader engagement.

-Images are also useful tools to emphasize links or condense a call to action into a bite-sized phrase or button, so make sure to utilize them well as part of your blogging strategy.
+Images are also helpful tools to emphasize links or condense a call to action into a bite-sized phrase or button, so make sure to utilize them well as part of your blogging strategy.

 You may also find that you have to resize an image, and you’ll want to do so before you upload them to your blogging platform.

-If you don’t, the images will be resized automatically and may end up looking blurry or having longer load times.
-Resize the photos manually to match the size of your content area—no bigger and certainly no smaller.
+If you don’t, the images will be resized automatically and may look blurry or have longer load times.
+Resize the photos manually to match the size of your content area—no more significant and certainly no more minor.

 Somewhere between 500px and 800px is suitable for most blogs, and the golden rule is that images should never be larger than the content area.

 If they are, your content may look messy and unorganized.
-In addition, larger files can slow down the loading speed of the website, harming your reader retention.
+In addition, larger files can slow down the website’s loading speed, harming your reader retention.

 Choose High-Quality Images

 Another important factor regarding customization is the resolution of your images.
-Always strive for the highest-quality images you can manage to convey a sense of professionalism to your audience.
+Always strive for the highest-quality photos you can manage to convey a sense of professionalism to your audience.

-In addition, choosing the right formatting is a good way to set the standard for your website load times and the quality of your images:
+In addition, choosing the proper formatting is an excellent way to set the standard for your website load times and the quality of your images: